alvo254/k8s-up/README.md

 # k8s-up
+## Best practice
+ - It is better to create pods declarative i.e with config files than imperative with kubectl command
 ## You can ssh into you minikube node by
     - get minikube ip with minikube ip
     - ssh docker@<minikube ip> : password=tcuser